shawnBuilds/from-your-lens/docs/done.md

 ## 6/30
 - Implemented face matching for iCloud photos
 - Improved visual layout of the face matching view on the iOS app

+## 07/01
+- Created Google OAuth client for iOS
+- Adjusted backend authentication to support iOS
+- Integrated Google Sign-In flow with iOS app